Seedmanc/Tumblr-image-sorter/Opera native/README.md

 For the rest of configuration, head over to the [main readme section](https://github.com/Seedmanc/Tumblr-image-sorter#usage).

 I also recommend installing the [No Click to Activate](https://addons.opera.com/en/extensions/details/no-click-to-activate/) addon, because having to click the flash button twice every time might be annoying.

+## Version-specific settings

+* debug - in Opera Native version of the userscript debug also disables the inbuilt cleanup feature.

+  This feature is specific to Opera Native version as well.
+What it does is removal of flash DB-related variables and actual flash content from memory after they're no longer needed (the processing was finished in POST script or the image was successfully saved in GET script).
+This is done to minimize the lag introduced by the userscript, that happens upon tab closing in Opera.
+Enabling debug turns off cleanup which allows for flashDB access at any time while the tab is still open.